lsuutari19/network_sec_platform/README.md

 ### Configure user permisions for libvirt to storage pool
 ```
 sudo chown -R $(whoami):libvirt $PWD/volumes

+Edit /etc/libvirt/qemu.conf file & uncomment user & group, and make the following changes:
+   [...]
+   Some examples of valid values are:
+   #
+   user = "qemu"   # A user named "qemu"
+   user = "+0"     # Super user (uid=0)
+   user = "100"    # A user named "100" or a user with uid=100
+   #
+   user = "<your_username>"
+   The group for QEMU processes run by the system instance.
+It can be
+   specified in a similar way to user.
+   group = "libvirt"
+   [...]

 sudo systemctl restart libvirtd
 ```